 Bourbon Warm Ups Along The B-Line

-A great way to explore is along The B-Line®, a bourbon-centric trail that blends distilleries, cocktail bars, and restaurants into one flavorful adventure.
-The experience is relaxed and welcoming, even if you’re not a seasoned whiskey expert.
-It’s less about knowing tasting notes and more about enjoying the atmosphere.
+A great way to explore is along The B-Line®, a bourbon-centric experience that blends distilleries, cocktail bars, and restaurants into one flavorful adventure.
+Featuring 29 stops throughout Covington, Newport, Independence, Burlington, Sparta, Augusta, and Maysville, visitors will have the chance to sample over 100 types of bourbon.

 Don’t forget to grab your B-Line Passport or download the app.
 Check in at participating stops, and you’ll earn a free gift.
 It’s a great excuse to keep exploring.